Skip to main content

 For convenience, the user is encouraged to create aliases for the docker commands.
 For example:

-alias IlluminaConnectedAnnotations="docker run --rm -it -v local/data/folder:/scratch illumina-connected-annotations:v3.22.0 IlluminaConnectedAnnotations"
+alias IlluminaConnectedAnnotations="docker run --rm -it -v local/data/folder:/scratch illumina-connected-annotations:v3.25.0 IlluminaConnectedAnnotations"

 Downloading the data files

-To download the latest data sources (or update the ones that you already have), use the following command to automate the download from S3:
+To download the latest data sources (or update the ones that you already have), use the following commands to automate the download from S3:

 Glitches in the Matrix

-From time to time, you can re-run the Downloader to get the latest annotation files.
-It will only download the files that changed.
+From time to time, you can re-run the DataManager to obtain the latest annotation files.
+It will only download files that have changed since the last download. :::

 Download a test VCF file